 … honestly, the list could go on and on.
 It’s such an amazing exercise to practice.

 The images below show some of my thirty and sixty second gesture drawings.
-All produced with my favourite gesture drawing pencil, the 5.6mm KOH-I-NOOR HARDTMUTH MAGIC CLUTCH PENCIL and the other four produced digitally in Photoshop.
+First four produced with my favourite gesture drawing pencil, the 5.6mm KOH-I-NOOR HARDTMUTH MAGIC CLUTCH PENCIL and the other four produced digitally in Photoshop.

 HOW TO DO IT?

 All you really need is a bunch of photos, a timer, some paper and a pencil, however, it’s much easier to use either an app, or a website.
 I use the excellent QuickPoses.com, which has hundreds of photos, settings and features, making gesture drawing a breeze.

 QuickPoses.com basically lets you select a few variables, such as female or male, length of pose and type of pose.
 The site will then throw a series of random photos at you, which you have to quickly capture the gesture of before the next one replaces it, it works perfectly on mobile devices via the browser.
 You can even log in to track your progress, save favourite photos to create sets and earn certificates.

 - Mode | Challenges

 A session at these settings will take either ten (30 second poses) or twenty (60 second poses) minutes.
 As you can tell, this exercise is fast and relentless.
 I recommend bigger sheets of paper for this exercise, it allows for more expressive pencil strokes.
 I’ve also found the MAGIC clutch pencil to be a gesture drawing dream, due to it’s ability to glide across the paper’s surface, producing a wide range of thick and thin multicoloured lines.

 IS IT FUN?